WTCSC/the-meh-thematical-calculator-LKW000/README.md

 3. Execute: Run the script using the Python interpreter: Bash python meh_calculator.py

 Follow the Prompts: The calculator will prompt you to enter two numbers and the desired operation (+, -, *, /).

+Rules are: You have to put in two numbers and pick the desired operation (+, -, *, /).
+The mean robot will say the answer!
+Just not so nicely...